 The Company routinely offers sales incentives and discounts through various regional and national programs to its customers and consumers.
-These programs include product discounts or allowances, product rebates, product returns, one-time or ongoing trade-promotion programs with customers and consumer coupon programs that require the Company to estimate and accrue the expected costs of such programs.
+These programs include product discounts or allowances, product returns, one-time or ongoing trade-promotion programs with customers and consumer coupon programs that require the Company to estimate and accrue the expected costs of such programs.
 The costs associated with these activities are accounted for as reductions to the transaction price of the Company's products and are, therefore, recorded as reductions to gross sales at the time of sale.
 The Company bases its estimates of incentive costs on historical trend experience with similar programs, actual incentive terms per customer contractual obligations and expected levels of performance of trade promotions, utilizing customer and sales organization inputs.
 The Company maintains liabilities at the end of each period for the estimated incentive costs incurred but unpaid for these programs.
 Differences between estimated and actual incentive costs are generally not material and are recognized in earnings in the period such differences are determined.
 Reserves for product returns, accrued rebates and promotional accruals are included in the consolidated balance sheets as part of accrued expenses, and the value of inventory associated with reserves for sales returns is included within prepaid and other current assets on the consolidated balance sheets.

 Cost of goods sold consists of cost of product, inbound freight charges, purchasing and receiving costs, certain indirect purchasing, merchandise handling and storage costs, internal transfer costs as well as allocations of overhead costs, including depreciation, related to the Company's facilities.
 Cost of goods sold excludes substantially all shipping and handling and out-bound freight costs to customers, which are included in selling, general and administrative expenses as delivery expenses.
-The cost of shipping and handling, including internal costs and payments to third parties, included in delivery expenses within selling, general and administrative expenses for the fiscal years ended September 25, 2021, September 26, 2020 and September 28, 2019 was \$108 million, \$88.5 million and \$80.4 million, respectively.
+The cost of shipping and handling, including internal costs and payments to third parties, included in delivery expenses within selling, general and administrative expenses for the fiscal years ended September 24, 2022, September 25, 2021 and September 26, 2020 was \$100.8 million, \$108 million and \$88.5 million, respectively.

 Advertising Costs - The Company expenses the costs of advertising as incurred.
-Advertising expenses were \$54.6 million, \$37.0 million and \$27.5 million in fiscal 2021, 2020 and 2019, respectively.
+Advertising expenses were \$54.7 million, \$54.6 million and \$37.0 million in fiscal 2022, 2021 and 2020, respectively.

 401(k) Plans - The Company sponsors several 401(k) plans which cover substantially all employees.
-The Company's matching contributions expensed under these plans were \$ 6.8 million for fiscal 2021, \$6.4 million for fiscal 2020 and \$4.2 million for fiscal 2019.
-In fiscal 2021, 2020 and 2019, the Company's matching contributions made in the Company's Class A common stock resulted in the issuance of approximately 159,000, 218,000 and 161,000 shares, respectively.
+The Company's matching contributions expensed under these plans were \$ 7.2 million for fiscal 2022, \$6.8 million for fiscal 2021 and \$6.4 million for fiscal 2020.
+In fiscal 2022, 2021 and 2020, the Company's matching contributions made in the Company's Class A common stock resulted in the issuance of approximately 170,000, 159,000 and 218,000 shares, respectively.